learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - The ``studentchecklist`` printable now updates the statuses in the checklist based on the records through the website of whether students have been checked-in, have paid, or have turned in forms.
 - Admins can now use an arbitrary list of users (like that used in the comm panel or schedule generator) to generate nametags.
 - Nametags now have the option to have barcodes on the backs (or really anything, with template overrides).
+- Reorganized the printables page and condensed the "Class and Section Lists" section by implementing dropdown menus.

 Scheduler changes
 ~~~~~~~~~~~~~~~~~